KAIST-NCL/Accelerator-Docker/README.md

-# FPGA-Docker
+# Accelerator-Docker

-FPGA-Docker supports running container with accessibility to a target FPGA.
+Accelerator-Docker supports running container with accessibility to a target hardware accelerator (e.g., fpga or gpu).
-It manages status of all FPGAs in a server.
+It can manage status of all accelerators in a server.
-FPGA-Docker (a.k.a.
-Accelerator-Docker) supports automatic pass-through of PCIe-connected accelerators (FPGA or GPU) in container.
+Accelerator-Docker supports automatic pass-through of PCIe-connected accelerators (FPGA or GPU) in container.
 Original docker requires setting for mounting device driver, libraries to access specific hardware in the container.
-In the FPGA-Docker, however, it automatically runs a container following the pre-determined settings with simple option.
+In the Accelerator-Docker, however, it automatically runs a container following the pre-determined settings with simple option.
+Moreover, it provides common interface to manage heterogeneous accelerators.
+More details are described below.

 <p align="center">
  <img src="images/FPGA-Docker.png" alt="drawing" width="600" height="396"/>